How Much Chlorine to Add to a Hot Tub for the First Time?

 Adding too much chlorine to a hot tub can cause burning, irritation, and even vomiting.

 If you’re using bleach as your chemical of choice for shocking the water, it’s best to do so in the morning before people use the tub later that day.
-This way, there isn’t any residual chlorine lingering around when someone gets into the water.
+This way, no residual chlorine is lingering around when someone gets into the water.

 You should always allow sufficient time after shocking before you use the hot tub and test the water first.